gvwilson/fiction/iffy/index.md

 placing her foot firmly on the pedal that controlled the motor's speed.

 "Didn't say it was my business," Jeep said belligerently.
-"But if anythin' here gets bust up---"
+"But if anythin' here gets bust up—"

-"Anythin' here gets bust up your *da* will know it was me that did it because it ain't like *you* put your hands t' any o' this!"
+"Anythin' here gets bust up your *da* will know it was me that did it because it ain't like *you* put your hands to any o' this!"
 Iffy snapped.
 She cranked the drill bit up into its locked position and switched the machine off.
 "Here!"
 Three quick twists undid the chocks that held her test piece in place.
 She tossed it at him harder than the distance required, then took the calipers from the work tray on the side of the drill and slapped them back onto the bench.
-"Gimme a sec an' I'll sweep up th' shavings for you t' weigh so you can be sure you got everythin'."
+"Gimme a sec an' I'll sweep up th' shavings for you to weigh so you can be sure you got everythin'."

 Without waiting for answer she pulled the goggles down around her neck